AlexPD93/alex-wordle-attempt/README.md

 ## Instructions:
 Use your keyboard or click on the buttons to try and guess today's worldle.
 As it is **worldle** not *wordle* the word is a country 🗺️.

 The country list is comprised of countries that don't have a space in them.
-For example *Papua New Guinea* isn't in the list.
+For example *The United Kingdom* isn't in the list.

 ## User stories: